eic/drich-dev/README.md

 been copied to the `reconstruction_benchmarks` repository, and may be more up-to-date there.

-All `.cpp` programs are compiled by running `make`, to corresponding `.exe` executables.
+All `src/.cpp` programs are compiled by running `make`, which will build corresponding executables and install them to `bin/`

 - `simulate.py`: runs `npsim` with settings for the dRICH and pfRICH
   - run with no arguments for usage guidance
   - `npsim` is the main script for running Geant4 simulations with DD4hep
   - basically copied to `reconstruction_benchmarks`, but stored here as well for backup
-- `drawHits.cpp`
+- example simulation analysis code is found in `src/examples`
+  - see comments within each for more details
+  - build with `make` (from the top-level directory); the corresponding executables will be installed to `bin/`
+- `src/draw_hits.cpp` (run with `bin/draw_hits`)
   - reads simulation output and draws raw hit positions and number of hits vs. momentum
-  - build with `make`, execute as `./drawHits.exe [simulation_output_file]`
+  - build with `make`, execute as `bin/draw_hits [simulation_output_file]`
-  - specific for dRICH; for pfRICH version, see `pfrich/`
+  - specific for dRICH; for pfRICH version, see `deprecated/pfrich/`
-- `drawSegmentation.cpp`
+- `src/draw_segmentation.cpp` (run with `bin/draw_segmentation`)
   - reads simulation output and draws the hits within sensor pixels, which is useful for checking mapping of sensor segmentation (pixels)
   - relies on `text/sensorLUT.dat`, which must be up-to-date
     - you can produce a new version of this file by uncommenting relevant lines in `epic/src/DRICH_geo.cpp` (search for `generate LUT`), and running something like `./rebuild_all.sh && ./run_dd_web_display.sh`
-  - build with `make`, execute with `./drawSegmentation.exe [simulation_output_file]`
+  - build with `make`, execute with `bin/draw_segmentation [simulation_output_file]`
-  - specific for dRICH; for pfRICH version, see `pfrich/`
+  - specific for dRICH; for pfRICH version, see `deprecated/pfrich/`

 ## Benchmarks
+- TODO: in light of the reconstruction framework change, the benchmarks will need to be updated; any local benchmark code will be updated or deprecated, but we leave the current documentation here for reference:
   - use `./run_benchmark.sh` to run the simulation and subsequent reconstruction benchmarks
     - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`, which is executed by the benchmarks CI
       - this script runs `npsim` and `juggler`
     - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the
       commands used by the CI
     - it is practical to edit this wrapper script during development, for testing purposes; this is why several lines are commented out

 ## Miscellaneous
 - the `math/` directory contains scripts and Mathematica notebooks used to